Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).

-The usage of the `doctor` command won't change for the user.
-To run the `doctor` command use the following command in the directory containing the Metrics CLI tool:
+The usage of the `doctor` command will not change for the user.
+To run the `doctor` command, use the following command in the directory containing the Metrics CLI tool:

 ```bash
 ./metrics doctor